BravoLu/OpenVehicleReID/README.md

 ## Introduction

-This is a repository for vehicle re-i
+This is a repository for vehicle Re-ID.

 ## Installation